Table of Contents

 - Year 10s are able to undertake up to two VCE studies and specialise by choosing more electives from a specific learning area.
 Students moving from Year 9 Advanced Mathematics into Year 10 Pre-Methods are encouraged to take Unit 3 & 4 (Year 12) Further Mathematics.
 Please discuss this option with your Mathematics teacher.

-VET options – available to Year 10 Pre-VCAL students (where available) and all Year 11/12 VCE students in the place of one VCE subject.
-VET is mandatory for all VCAL students.
+- VET options – available to Year 10 Pre-VOC students (where available) and all Year 11/12 VCE students in the place of one VCE subject.
+VET is mandatory for all VCE-VM students.

 Elective Options